kinxiel/leptos_tailwind_axum/Readme.md

 ```

 You can check the API url for the actual structure of the data, but basically we have data in JSON format, where the first element is an array called `amiibo` which contains a couple of entries for the data, each with a pattern like our struct `Amiibo`.

+> Read the comments in the code for details.